-Compare that to whey protein powder which may go bad in as little as six months .
+Compare that to whey protein powder which may go bad within days of a six month expiration date .

 Creatine monohydrate powder supplement is very stable and is unlikely to break down into creatinine, its waste product.
 Even time and poor storage do little to impact the product and cause the breakdown.

 One study shows that the supplement hadn’t begun to break down even after 4 years stored at a high temperature of 140°F (60°C).

 Other forms such as creatine ethyl ester and liquid creatine are less stable and will breakdown more quickly into creatinine after their expiration dates.

 Should You Take Creatine That Has Expired?

 You can still use creatine that has expired.
 Studies show that the breakdown into creatinine is unlikely to occur for several years after production and usually for a fair while after the expiration date.

 This means that expired creatine, especially creatine monohydrate, should be fine to use.
 There should be no adverse side effects in taking it.